 Before You Go

-Opening Times: Open daily from February to Christmas Eve - from 9am to 5pm, or dusk if earlier Monday to Friday, 10am-4pm at weekends and on bank holidays.
+Opening Times: Open daily from February to Christmas Eve - from 9am to 5pm, or dusk if earlier, on weekdays, and from 10am to 4pm at weekends and on bank holidays.
+Last admission is 30 minutes before closing.
 Closed between 25 December and 31 January.
-Last admission is 30 minutes before closing.
 See details.

 Access: The keep is accessed by steep flights of uneven steps but wheelchair access is possible to an exhibition about the castle.